 Verizon offers a 4G LTE SIM card, which contains your subscriber profile.
 The SIM card (which you can learn more about with our SIM card guide) not only includes details about your plan and features but also gives you access to Verizon's 4G CDMA network.
 If you plan to migrate to Verizon's service from another provider, then - if your phone is compatible with Verizon's network - you can obtain a SIM card at no charge.
 However, you can also obtain a prepaid SIM card, which includes a month's worth of Verizon service, for a fee.
 You might wonder, "Can I transfer my phone number to Verizon Wireless?"
 Well, the good news is that you can very well transfer your phone number to the major wireless provider, but only if the phone number is portable.

 Verizon provides you with a variety of incentives that rewards you for your loyalty.

 Verizon sometimes offers the latest phones, such as the iPhone or Google Pixel, for only $10 a month.
 These same phones can be obtained for free with an eligible trade-in, according to another promotion.
-Verizon also has a long-running promotion of receiving a free Gear VR with the purchase of a Galaxy S7 or S7 edge.
+Verizon also might have a long-running promotion, such as receiving a free Gear VR with the purchase of a Galaxy S7 or S7 edge.